PritiSheoran/Lab-Guides/Logic App/Logicapp.md

    ![Storage Account Access key](SA1.png)

-   Note: Use these URLs copied in notepad in point 6.
+   *Note: Use these URLs copied in notepad in point 6*.

 9. On **Get Blob Metadata (V2)** page, provide **Blob Endpoint (1)** from the drop down menu and **Blob path (2)**.